BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 });
 ```

-You can run this against any TCP based service to see if we are able to connect.
-We can test this against an TCP based socket to see if we can connect by passing a host and port number to our script.
+We can test this against any TCP based socket server to see if we can connect by simply passing `host` and `port number` arguments to our script.

 ```console
 gr0kchain $ node ./index.js bitcoindev.network 80